Olivercomet/EPFExplorer/readme.txt

 Opening and editing ARC files (Both EPF and HR) Opening and editing RDT files (EPF.
 HR is viewing/exporting only, and lacks filenames) Editing save files.
 (Both EPF and HR)
-Dumping audio clips to wav (you will need to open them in Audacity with FFMPEG installed)
+Dumping audio clips to wav (openable with Audacity if FFMPEG is installed)